How to travel between Iga Ueno and Kyoto

 By Japan Railways (JR)

-Take the JR Nara Line from Kyoto to Kizu (35 minutes) and then the JR Kansai Line to Iga-Ueno (45 minutes) with a transfer at Kamo Station five minutes into the journey.
+Take the JR Biwako/Tokaido Line from Kyoto to Kusatsu (25 minutes), then the JR Kusatsu Line to Tsuge (50 minutes) and then the JR Kansai Line to Iga-Ueno (15 minutes).
 At Iga-Ueno Station, change to the Iga Railway to Ueno-shi (5 minutes).
-The entire trip takes just under two hours and costs 1400 yen (1140 yen for JR and 260 yen for the Iga Railway).
+The entire trip takes just under two hours and costs 1430 yen (1170 yen for JR and 260 yen for the Iga Railway).
 There is generally one connection per hour.
 The trip is covered by the Japan Rail Pass, the JR Kansai Area Pass and the JR Kansai Wide Area Pass except for the section of the Iga Railway.

 By Kintetsu Railways